ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/_16_to_24_years/highest_qualification_by_age_25.md

 /static/data/IN23.csv

 ## About
-# Data sources
+# Data source(s)
+We would list the data sources here. e.g.<br>
-Labour Force Survey, Office for National Statistics
+XYZ Survey, Office for National Statistics

 # Time period
-2021
+e.g. 20XX to 20YY

+# Geographic area
+e.g. UK

 # What the data measures
-The data shows the highest level of qualification achieved by 25 to 29 year olds in the UK.
-Figures are shown for 5 social class backgrounds, from lower working class to higher professional.
-Percentages are rounded to 1 decimal place in the chart and table.
+A paragraph or two of text explaining what has been measured.<br>
+We might use this space to define specific terms.

 # Things you need to know
-Social class background is measured by the occupation of the main wage earner when the respondent was 14 years old.
-95% confidence intervals are shown for the highest and lowest qualification levels.
+Here is a space to discuss the source and limitations of the data.<br>
+For example, who has been surveyed and how, whether anyone has been excluded from the data.

 # Type of data
-Survey data.
-Analysis uses LFS population weights.
+e.g. Survey data, weighted

 ## Subtitle
 Summary main findings